-While not conclusive, a significant body of research suggests that the likelihood and impact of wildfires may now be greater as a result of climate change.
-We examine specific trends regarding the size and frequency of wildfires in more detail below:
+A significant body of research suggests that the likelihood and impact of wildfires today may be greater as a result of climate change.
+Let’s examine some of the specific trends regarding the size and frequency of wildfires in more detail.

 2. Wildfire Seasons Are Getting Longer

-In general, fire seasons vary in duration based on location.
-However, new studies based on 35 years of meteorological data reveal that fire seasons around the globe have become longer than ever before.
+One study based on 35 years of meteorological data revealed that fire seasons around the globe had become longer than ever before.
 In particular, their findings were:

-Some research indicates the average wildfire season length has increased by nearly 19% between 1978 and 2013.
-In particular, parts of the western United States, Mexico, Brazil, and East Africa now undergo wildfire seasons that are more than a month longer than they were just 35 years ago.
+Parts of the western United States, Mexico, Brazil, and East Africa now undergo wildfire seasons that are more than a month longer than they were 35 years ago.

-This trend also holds true for many European countries as well.
-Research by the European Commission’s Joint Research Centre reveals that Scandinavia experienced significant growth in the length of their wildfire seasons.
-In 2016, Sweden witnessed a 41% increase in fire season length while Norway suffered a staggering 288% increase.
+Lengthening wildfire seasons also held true for European countries: Scandinavia experienced significant growth in the length of their wildfire seasons, Sweden witnessed a 41% increase in fire season length while Norway suffered a staggering 288% increase.

 3. More Heatwaves Means More Fires

-Meteorologists predicted in June that temperatures would climb above 40 degrees Celsius (104 degrees Fahrenheit) across large stretches of Europe this year, and they were correct: In the summer of 2019, two extreme heatwaves hit Western Europe - historical records were smashed in a number of locations.
+Meteorologists predicted that in June 2019, temperatures would climb above 40 degrees Celsius (104 degrees Fahrenheit) across large stretches of Europe and they were correct: In the summer of 2019, two extreme heatwaves hit Western Europe - historical records were smashed in a number of locations.